 New pop video collection easier to find with Screenocean ‘One Search’ feature

-LONDON, England, 13 August 2018 – Imagen’s clip sales business Screenocean has added renowned pop music video collection The Video Pool to its portfolio of content.
-The collection brings together three decades of classic pop promos, including seminal moments from the 80s featuring Michael Jackson, Rick Astley, Spandau Ballet and The Police.
+London, UK - 13 August, 2018 - Imagen’s clip sales business Screenocean has added renowned pop music video collection The Video Pool to its portfolio of content.
+The collection brings together three decades of classic pop promos, including seminal moments from the 80's featuring Michael Jackson, Rick Astley, Spandau Ballet and The Police.
 Memorable performances from the Pet Shop Boys, Lisa Stansfield, Guns N’ Roses and Kraftwerk are also available online through the Screenocean content licensing platform.

 The Video Pool library was originally curated by music industry stalwarts Sharon Hood and Roz Bea as they seized upon the opportunity to promote acts by distributing pop promos to MTV as the new medium became mainstream.
 Their stockpile of music videos grew as they also became a major supplier for video jukeboxes and retail displays.

 To coincide with the release of the collection, Screenocean has also upgraded its Imagen content portal with a major new federated search feature.
 Researchers can now search across every collection in the Screenocean archive through one simple and intuitive interface.
 The powerful new ‘One Search’ feature delivers an enhanced experience for footage buyers and new opportunities for content owners who are also using an Imagen platform to reach new markets by including their library in Screenocean’s federated search range.